objcio/articles/2014-07-08 AppKit for UIKit Developers.md

         [self addTrackingArea:self.trackingArea];
     }

 AppKit controls have been traditionally backed by `NSCell` subclasses.
 These cells should not be confused with table view cells or collection view cells in UIKit.
-AppKit made the distinction between views and cells in order to save resources — views would delegate all their drawing to a more lightweight cell object that could be reused for all views of the same type.
+AppKit originally made the distinction between views and cells in order to save resources — views would delegate all their drawing to a more lightweight cell object that could be reused for all views of the same type.

 Apple is deprecating this approach step by step, but you'll still encounter it from time to time.
 For example, if you would want to create a custom button, you would subclass `NSButton` *and* `NSButtonCell`, implement your custom drawing in the cell subclass, and then assign your cell subclass to be used for the custom button by overriding the  `+[NSControl cellClass]` method.